Where is the heritage interpretation in interpretive exhibits?

 If you don’t want the visitor to use any of the information in the exhibit (or the visitor can’t use any of the information), they why are you giving it to them?

-The psychology of the exhibit – exhibit "load".
+The psychology of the exhibit and "exhibit loading".

-- Type 2a - The visitor can so something but the exhibit is inert, such as a hands on touch table or touching an animal skin.
+- Type 2a - The visitor can so something but the exhibit is inert, such as a hands on touch table, holding and artefact, or touching an animal skin.

-- Type 2b - The visitor is passive (just looks) while the exhibit moves, such as watching a live animal in a zoo, looking at a video, watching a model train run.
+- Type 2b - The visitor is passive (just looks) while the exhibit moves, such as looking at live animals in a zoo, watching a video presentation, watching a live demonstration.

 The content can make a difference too.
 We know that visitors have a greater intrinsic interest in real objects than in other forms, such as replicas: